Noise Investigation of Whistling Plumbing Pipes

 Noise Investigation

-After some noise investigation, the noise source appeared to be mechanical equipment located in a small room in the dental clinic adjacent to partition separating the client’s unit from the dental office.
-The following equipment was under sink counter space:
+After further noise investigation, the source of the disturbance was determined to be mechanical equipment located in a small room within the dental clinic, positioned adjacent to the partition separating the client’s unit from the clinic.
+The equipment was installed in the under-sink cabinet space and included the following:

 • Compressor